 It's just a video game, but Jesus Christ it had an effect on me that I will never forget.
 I just can't describe the effect it had on me.
 It didn't feel like a game.
 There were real moral issues I was working through as it happened, and after it happened as I reflected on it.

 For more examples, check out our article on writing Tinder bios here.
-It covers the show don't tell concept in detail with real examples from Tinder screenshots.
+It covers the show don't tell concept in detail with real examples with screenshots.

 All of this is a long-winded way to say that the content that has the largest effect on someone is where the content lets the feel the emotion rather telling them how to feel.

-Your bio (while hopefully FAR less dramatic) should do the same thing.
+Your dating profile (while hopefully FAR less dramatic) should do the same thing.
 It should make her FEEL the fun and excitement of being with you.